-You may never have considered investing in a pension, or may have put of the urge to find out more about saving for your retirement for a rainy day.
+You may never have considered investing in a pension or may have put off the urge to find out more about saving for your retirement for a rainy day.
 However, pensions represent one of a dwindling number of ways to minimise your exposure to tax as a contractor, which could benefit you right away.

 Contractor pensions – an introduction